Trusted WordPress tutorials, when you need them most.

 You can theoretically add any type of content in WordPress posts and sort them with categories and tags, but sometimes this is not ideal.

-Below are some signs that indicate you should probably consider creating a custom post type, custom taxonomy, or maybe both working together:
+Below are some signs that might suggest you should probably consider creating a custom post type, custom taxonomy, or both:

-1. Some content you are posting just doesn’t look and feel like a post.
-For example, our blogging coupons page.
+1. Some of the content you post just doesn’t look or feel like a post, such as our blogging coupons page.

-2. Your content doesn’t need to be part of a chronological series of entries.
-For example, our WordPress glossary section.
+2. Your content doesn’t need to be part of a chronological series of entries, like our WordPress glossary section.

-3. Categories and tags won’t help you group and sort that particular content.
-For example, the specific sections in our coupons area.
+3. Categories and tags won’t help you group and sort that particular content, such as the specific sections in our coupons area.

 4. You need additional fields to enter more information with your content.
 For instance, our WordPress Solution Center has different sections with custom fields.